 The man with a low sperm count presents a very frustrating problem for doctors.
-Not only is he frustrated that he is " shooting blanks " and cannot get his wife pregnant , he also expects the doctor to provide a quick solution to his problem.
+Not only is he frustrated that he is " shooting blanks " and cannot get his wife pregnant, but he also expects the doctor to provide a quick solution to his problem.

-Most men ( and their wives) naively think that the doctor will be able prescribe a medicine which will help him to increase his sperm count.
-After all,isn't a low sperm count a very common problem ?
-And hasn't medical technology advanced so much that we can treat cancers and heart disease ?
-So shouldn't treating a low sperm count be child's play ?
+Most men ( and their wives) naively think that the doctor will be able to prescribe a medicine that will help him to increase his sperm count.
+After all, isn't a low sperm count a very common problem?
+And hasn't medical technology advanced so much that we can treat cancers and heart disease?
+So shouldn't treating a low sperm count be a child's play?

 Variety of treatments

-It is true that conventional treatment of male infertility in the past used a wide array of medicines to try to improve a low sperm count in the infertile man.
-These included : HMG and HCG injections; clomid; and testosterone.
+It is true that the conventional treatment of male infertility in the past used a wide array of medicines to try to improve a low sperm count in the infertile man.
+These included: HMG and HCG injections; Clomid; and testosterone.
 Unfortunately, none of these work!